Rusali28/HTML-webpage/README.md

 + Classes

-## Extra implementations - Additionaly, I have added few more implementations:
+## Extra implementations - Additionally, I have added few more implementations:
 ### 1. Adding CSS to HTML - This can be done in 3 ways:
 + Inline Styling (using style attribute)
 + Internal Styling - by including the <style> tag in the head of the HTML file